sjentsch/jamoviDocs/index.rst

-   step-for-step instructions for conducting common analyses (“Analyses”), brief instructions how to deal with common tasks (“How to...”), information regarding how to get started with developing modules to extend the function of jamovi (“jamovi-modules”), and information for users of other statistics software packages (“jamovi and other software”) aiming to help with the transition from SPSS, as well as with how to use jamovi and R together.
+   step-for-step instructions for conducting common analyses (“Analyses”), brief instructions how to deal with common tasks (“How to...”), information regarding how to get started with developing modules to extend the function of jamovi (“Developers Hub”), and information aiming to ease the transition from SPSS (“From SPSS to jamovi”).